 You can also use the Property Inspector to change color for an area or an annotation.
 To specify colors programmatically, see Specify Colors Programmatically

 Change font family, style, and size for any model element to make your model easier to read or to comply with company standards.
 You can modify the font for selected blocks, signal labels, areas, and annotations.
 Some blocks display text according to the font style settings, and some blocks have fixed fonts and styles.
 To increase the font size of those blocks, zoom in.

 You can also change the default font for the model.
 The default font affects any elements whose font you have not changed and any new elements you create.
 If you want to use the same default font in all new models, change the default model font in your default template.
 See Use Customized Settings When Creating New Models.

-To change the default font for the model, with no selection, select Diagram > Format > Font Style for Model.
-Use the dialog box to specify the font information.
+To change the default font for the model, with no selection, on the Format tab, click Fonts for Model.
+Use the Font Styles dialog box to specify the font information.